rangle/angular-training-slides/slides/src/content/observables.md

 +++

-## Quiz 1
+## Quiz

-1. An observable will:
+ An observable will:

 1. two-way data bind a property
 2. push notifications to an observer
-  3. let angular know when change detetection is requried
+3. let Angular know when change detetection is required

 +++

-## Definition from rxjs docs
+Definition from RxJS docs:

-> The Observer and Observable interfaces provide a generalized mechanism for push-based notification, also known as the observer design pattern.
-The Observable object represents the object that sends notifications (the provider); the Observer object represents the class that receives them (the observer).
+> The Observer and Observable interfaces provide a generalized
+> mechanism for push-based notification, also known as the observer
+> design pattern.
+The Observable object represents the object that
+> sends notifications (the provider); the Observer object represents
+> the class that receives them (the observer).

 ---